Rövlan Muradov

-Rövlan Rövşən oğlu Muradov (born on 28 March 1998) is an Azerbaijani professional footballer who plays as a winger for Sumgayit in the Azerbaijan Premier League.
+Rövlan Rövşən oğlu Muradov (born on 28 March 1998) is an Azerbaijani professional footballer who plays as a winger for Zira in the Azerbaijan Premier League.

 Career

 Club

 On 11 May 2019, Muradov made his debut in the Azerbaijan Premier League for Gabala match against Sumgayit.

 On 20 June 2023, Gabala announced that Muradov had left the club at the end of his contract.
 The following day, 21 June 2023, Sumgayit announced that they'd signed Muradov to a two-year contract.